aelfric/ncfl-livedocs/pf.md

   before the start of the round via judge/competitor notifications.
 Students must connect their accounts on Tabroom to get notifications or simply look at pairings online.
 All prelim rounds are double flighted.
 - All 4 debaters should report to the room.
-If flight B is there and ready and flight A is not, the B flight may debate first.
+If Flight 2 is there and ready and Flight 1 is not, the Flight 2 may debate first.
 Do NOT mix flights.
 - There are 3 judges in every round + 2 teams.
 Please wait for all three judges
 - FORFEIT is 10 mins after start of round.
 Tab Chairs are THE ONLY ONES WHO CAN AWARD A FORFEIT.
 TEXT US AT [{{pf_phone}}](sms).